dariukyy/dariukyy-portfolio/README.md

 ## Welcome to my web development portfolio!

 This project serves as both a showcase of my skills and a practice exercise to consolidate my knowledge in web development technologies.
-The primary goal is to attract the attention of potential employers and demonstrate my capabilities as a developer..
+The primary goal is to attract the attention of potential employers and demonstrate my capabilities as a developer.

 ## Overview